 If Rembrandt, Van Gogh, and speed skating go together in your mind, and you like mobility and open-minded people, then perhaps you were made for studying in the Netherlands.

 What can we say?
 There are few other study destinations better than the Netherlands.
-But it’s never a bad idea to give you more specific details so you know what you’re getting yourself into.
+But it’s never a bad idea to give you more specific details, so you know what you’re getting yourself into.

 Numerous English-taught programmes and native English-speaking teachers make studying in the Netherlands very appealing to international students.
 And there’s no other country that can beat the Netherlands at programmes related to Water Resource Management.
-By now you already suspect that some of the most popular study options in this country are related to Engineering and Tech.
+By now, you already suspect that some of the most popular study options in this country are related to Engineering and Tech.

-Here’s some key subject areas you can study in the Netherlands:
+Here are some key subject areas you can study in the Netherlands:

 Some of the best student cities that you can choose from are:

 With over 10 universities featured in the top 500 international higher education rankings, Netherlands is an exciting country to study in.
 Dutch universities attract their students with a casual approach to education and top English-taught degrees.

 If you don’t know where to start looking for a Dutch university, we have a few international universities we recommend:

 The Dutch higher education system is based on the Bologna process.
 There is an official country website providing information about studying in the Netherlands, and you can visit the educational institutions' websites for more information.
 Enrolment applications should be submitted via Studielink.nl.

 Generally, your starting point should be the website of the educational institution.
 Here you can find all the information about the content of the programme and also how to enrol.
 Usually, this will guide you to Studielink for the enrolment application.
 In Studielink, you should follow the next steps: